| Title: | Lifeguard |

 To perform this job successfully, an individual should have knowledge of CPR, First Aid, and water safety

-EDUCATION, EXPERIENCE AND TRAINING (Certification/Licensure):
+EDUCATION, EXPERIENCE, AND TRAINING

-The preferred way to obtain the minimum knowledge, skills, and abilities to perform the essential duties and responsibilities of this position are listed below.
+The preferred way to obtain the minimum knowledge, skills, and abilities to perform the essential duties and responsibilities of this position is listed below.
 The city reserves the right to allow substitutions if a candidate or incumbent exceeds requirements in one area but may be deficient in another.

 Education and Experience

-High school diploma or general education degree (GED), preferred
+- High school diploma or general education degree (GED), preferred

-Certification required from Red Cross Lifeguard and First Aid, Red Cross CPR and AED for Lifeguards, or YMCA.
-(While we offer recertification classes at certain times during the year it is the lifeguard’s responsibility to keep these certifications current.
+- Certification required from Red Cross Lifeguard and First Aid, Red Cross CPR and AED for Lifeguards, or YMCA.
+(While we offer recertification classes at certain times during the year, it is the lifeguard’s responsibility to keep these certifications current.
 Lapse in certifications will result in a loss of hours until they are recertified.)

 PHYSICAL DEMANDS

-• Must have normal hearing, whether corrected or uncorrected, in order to hear someone requesting help in the pool area.
+- Must have normal hearing, whether corrected or uncorrected, in order to hear someone requesting help in the pool area.

-• Must have 20/20 vision or corrected vision in both eyes in order to safely execute the functions of a lifeguard.
+- Must have 20/20 vision or corrected vision in both eyes in order to safely execute the functions of a lifeguard.

-• Mentally required to make split-second decisions to implement the emergency action plan as it relates to emergencies in or about the Recreation Center
+- Mentally required to make split-second decisions to implement the emergency action plan as it relates to emergencies in or about the Recreation Center

 WORK ENVIRONMENT